CtrlK

 Actionability

-The skill provides fully executable PromQL queries, complete Prometheus recording rules, and concrete alerting rule YAML configurations.
-The error budget calculations include specific numeric examples, and the SLO definitions are copy-paste ready.
+The skill provides fully executable PromQL queries, complete Prometheus recording rules, and concrete alerting rule YAML configurations that are copy-paste ready.
+The error budget calculations include specific numerical examples, and the SLO definition YAML is directly usable.

 3 / 3